jeromecoupe/iad_eleventy_introduction/eleventy_introduction_en.md

 The [stated goal of Eleventy](https://www.11ty.io/docs/) is to be an alternative to [Jekyll](https://jekyllrb.com/), written in Node rather than in Ruby.
 Just as Jekyll it is a very approachable and simple SSG to use, once the basic principles are well understood.

 Node being quite fast, Eleventy is a performant SSG.
 It is also very flexible.
 Since it is written in Node, Eleventy allows you to use the NPM ecosystem to extend its functionalities.
-You can also pick your favourite in a [long list of templating languages](https://www.11ty.io/docs/languages/).
+You can also pick your favorite in a [long list of templating languages](https://www.11ty.io/docs/languages/).
 In this course we will use [Nunjucks](https://mozilla.github.io/nunjucks/) by [Mozilla](https://www.mozilla.org) for all code samples.

 ## 2. Installation and configuration